How to Make Healthy Food Choices When You’re Home All Day

 If you’re overindulging in food or alcohol in an effort to self-soothe, you’re not alone.
-We spoke with pro ultrarunner Magda Boulet, and Registered Dietician Susan Kitchen, about healthy choices and self-care during this time of stress and uncertainty.
+We spoke with the VP of Innovation, Research and Development at GU (and pro ultrarunner), Magda Boulet, and Registered Dietician Susan Kitchen, about healthy choices and self-care during this time of stress and uncertainty.

 Stress is often a culprit when we’re tempted to overindulge.
 According to Boulet, stress increases levels of the hormone cortisol, which can increase cravings for foods that are high in sugar, fat and salt.

 Boulet says the best way to tackle stress is to acknowledge the trigger behind it.
 “If you’re stressed because you need to process information, getting some exercise and talking to someone can help,” she says.

 She also finds that mindful breathing is a good way to calm down.
 Taking a few quiet moments could be exactly what you need.

 “And, if you’re truly hungry, making good choices with food is the right way to go,” says Boulet.
 No need to skip meals or avoid food, just keep healthy options on hand to make it easier.